 Although not scientifically proven and controversial, theories suggest biomagnets alone do not heal but rather stimulate the body to heal naturally.
 Some of these scientifically unproven claims include:

 Theory aside, an important aspect of biomagnet use is magnet polarity.
 This relates to the direction in which the magnet is placed.
 The North Pole corresponds to TCM Yin, or negative polarity.
 The South Pole corresponds to TCM Yang, or positive polarity.
-In the chart below, the magnetic influences of the South and North Poles are shown by example:
+Below, the magnetic influences of the South and North Poles are shown by example: